implicito/mini-RAG/evaluation.md

 **Ground Truth (GT):**
 The study uses Repurposed IP102 (4 life stages) and Mixed IP102 (167 combined species–stage classes), with validation data treated as labeled and training data as unlabeled.

+**Answer Given:**
+The Mixed IP102 dataset is used for evaluation, comprising 38,171 training images, 6,320 validation images, and 19,839 test images across 167 classes [1][2].
+The test subset is preserved to enable unbiased model evaluation.
+The validation subset is used as the primary labelled data, and the original training subset is designated as the unlabelled dataset to simulate limited annotation scenarios [1][2].
+The Mixed IP102 dataset is structured with a 6:1:3 partition between the subsets, with the validation subset used for training and the original training subset used as unlabelled data [1][2].

 ---

 ### Q4.